 The U.S. has an urgent need to prepare students for leadership in an increasingly globalized world.
 Global Citizen Year (GCY) addresses this need by recruiting, training and supporting a diverse corps of emerging leaders as they work as apprentices in NGOs in developing nations during a “bridge year” between high school and college.
 While abroad, GCY Fellows share their experiences virtually with K-12 classrooms in the U.S., and in the final month of the program, they lead activities about their experiences in their home high schools and communities.
 It was founded by Harvard University MBA and Fellow Abigail Falik, who has received widespread recognition from national organizations for her work with GCY.
 GCY launched in Indianapolis in 2009.

-In May 2014, The Mind Trust awarded its eighth Education Entrepreneur Fellowship to Mariama Shaheed, a 17-year district educator and national award-winning teacher who is starting a Spanish language immersion charter school in 2016.
-Shaheed’s charter school, Global Prep Academy, will serve primarily economically disadvantaged students in pre-K through eighth grades.
-Students will receive instruction in both Spanish and English throughout the day and will develop strong critical thinking skills through a curriculum that engages their creativity.
-Teachers will closely monitor student performance to ensure those who need help receive academic support and those who excel are engaged and challenged.
-Global Prep launches in Indianapolis in 2016.
+In May 2014, The Mind Trust awarded an Education Entrepreneur Fellowship to Mariama Shaheed, a 17-year district educator and national award-winning teacher to launch a Spanish language immersion charter school in 2016.
+Shaheed’s charter school, Global Preparatory Academy, serves primarily economically disadvantaged students in pre-K through eighth grades.
+Students receive instruction in both Spanish and English throughout the day and develop strong critical thinking skills through a curriculum that engages their creativity.
+Teachers closely monitor student performance to ensure those who need help receive academic support and those who excel are engaged and challenged.
+Global Preparatory Academy launched in Indianapolis in 2016.

 Large numbers of Catholic schools serving disadvantaged students in inner cities across the U.S. are closing because of financial challenges.
 Seton Education Partners ensures that students attending Catholic schools that close continue to have access to high-quality educational options.
 The organization provides guidance and technical assistance to Catholic parishes, dioceses, and independent religious orders on leasing space to secular public charter schools or converting existing Catholic schools into public charter schools.
 Its founder, Stephanie Saroki de Garcia, came to the Education Entrepreneur Fellowship from The Philanthropy Roundtable in Washington, D.C., where she served for six years as the Director of K-12 Education Programs.
 Seton Education Partners launched in Indianapolis in 2010.

 On average, students from low-income communities lose three months of academic gains during the summer because of limited summer learning opportunities.
-Summer Advantage USA reverses that trend by providing students with rigorous academic programs and enrichment opportunities such as art, music, field trips and guest speakers.
-Since its launch in 2009, Summer Advantage has helped more than 10,000 Indiana students gain an average of three months in reading and two months in math.
+Summer Advantage USA reverses that trend by providing students with rigorous academic programs and enrichment opportunities such as art, music, field trips, and guest speakers.
+Since its Indianapolis launch in 2009, Summer Advantage has helped more than 10,000 Indiana students gain an average of three months in reading and two months in math.
 The initiative was started by Fellow Earl Martin Phalen, a Harvard Law School graduate who co-founded Building Educated Leaders for Life (BELL), through which he developed out-of-school programs in urban communities.
-Summer Advantage launched in Indianapolis in 2009.

 In urban schools across the U.S., kids fail to reach their potential because they’re disinterested in academic coursework offered.
 Youth Music Exchange combats this by linking learning with student interests and increasing student motivation to achieve.
 Youth Music Exchange provides students in schools and after-school programs with the opportunity to create and manage their own record labels.
-Students learn to become better at reading, writing and math by writing and recording music, developing marketing plans, designing CD artwork, creating business plans and selling their music in the community.
-Fellow Michael Bitz, who served as an Honorary Adjunct Assistant Professor at Columbia University’s Teachers College, started the initiative.
-Youth Music Exchange launched in Indianapolis in 2008.
+Students learn to become better at reading, writing, and math by writing and recording music, developing marketing plans, designing CD artwork, creating business plans, and selling their music in the community.
+Fellow Michael Bitz, who served as an Honorary Adjunct Assistant Professor at Columbia University’s Teachers College, started the initiative, which launched in Indianapolis in 2008.